 After seeing high quality unique images of animals photographed using DSLR camera traps (trailcams), I became interested in the challenge of building one.
-The main components rquired are a DSLR camera, a sensor to activate the camera, cabling and electronic flashes.
-All components must be adequately shielded to protect from the weather.
+The main components required are a DSLR, a sensor to activate the camera, cabling and electronic flashes.
+All components must be adequately shielded from the weather.

 The most challenging part of the project was to obtain a low cost and reliable trigger that would activate the camera when the animal entered the frame.
-Most camera triggers are based on passive infra-red motion detectors (PIR sensor) or beam sensors which use an invisible light beam to trigger the camera when the beam is interrupted.
-I chose a beam sensor because they are virtually immune to false triggering and can be positioned so that the camera triggers when the animal appears at the desired location in the scene.
-The main disadvantage is that they are active devices which use considerable battery power and require two modules instead of one.
+Most camera triggers are based on either passive infra-red motion detectors (PIR sensor) or beam sensors which use an invisible light beam to trigger the camera when the beam is interrupted.
+I chose a beam sensor because they are virtually immune to false triggering and can be positioned so that the camera triggers when the animal appears at the desired location in the frame.
+The main disadvantage compared to a PIR sensor is that the beam sensor is an active device which requires considerable battery power and needs two modules instead of one.

 I am familiar with Nikon gear which is the reason for building a Nikon trailcam but most of the information here would apply equally to other camera brands.

 My main interest is in nocturnal images which is why this trailcam incorporates flash units.
-If you only want to capture animals during daylight you could make a simpler trailcam that does not require electronic flashes.
-You would probably set the camera to 'auto' exposure but you may wish to incorporate a circuit which deactivates the system during the hours of darkness.
+If you only want to capture animals during daylight you could make a simpler unit that does not require electronic flashes.
+You would probably set the camera to 'auto' exposure and you may wish to incorporate a circuit which deactivates the system at night.

-The camera will be left outdoors for days or weeks at a time so I purchased a Nikon D70s from Ebay for approximately $100 as I didn't want a big financial hit if my main camera was stolen.
+The camera will be left outdoors for days or weeks at a time so I purchased a cheap used Nikon D70s from Ebay.
 The camera must be capable of being triggered by cable which was the reason for choosing the D70s over the D70.
 I used a low cost Nikkor 50mm f1.8D lens.

 Trigger sensor modules